 I am a candidate and have met the filing threshold for the office I want to hold.
 However, I do not have any opposition in my election.
 Do I have to file a campaign finance report?

 Yes.
-In 2009, the Alabama Legislature amended the FCPA to require all candidates who have reached the filing threshold to file all campaign finance reports, even if the candidate has no opposition.
-See page 46 for additional information.
+All candidates who have reached the filing threshold must file all campaign finance reports, even if the candidate has no opposition.

 Must I set up a separate bank account for my principal campaign committee?